This course is only available to Honours students.

 - Combine existing knowledge from the wider programme with theoretical and practical insights in this course.

-- Reflect on global challenges in an interdiscplinary manner using approaches, i.e.: International Security, Political Science, Area Studies and Criminology.
+- Reflect on the global challenge of transnational organised in an interdisciplinary manner, i.e.: Security Studies, Political Science, Area Studies and Criminology.

 Mode of instruction